The stripping process can be slow: part I: Bounding the stripping number

 We will show that, throughout Phase 2, $L_t$ is small.

 \begin{lemma}\lab{llt2} If $c=c_{\dd,k}+n^{-\d}$, then \aas for every $t_0<t\leq\tau$, $L_{t}= O(n^{1-\d}).$ \end{lemma}

 We defer the proofs of Lemmas~\ref{llt1} and~\ref{llt2} to Section~\ref{slt}.

-We now show how these lemmas nearly yield a proof of Theorem~\ref{mt}(a).
-It is easy to use Lemmas~\ref{lp0} and~\ref{llt2} to bound {from below} the total number of hyperedges that are removed during Phase 2.
+We now show how these lemmas nearly yield a proof of Theorem~\ref{mt}(a). \fix{Note that} Lemma~\ref{lp0} bounds {from below} the total number of hyperedges that are removed during Phase 2.
 Lemma~\ref{llt2} bounds the total degree of each $S_i$, which bounds {from above} the number of hyperedges that are deleted in each iteration.
-This implies that Phase 2 requires many iterations; specifically, it yields a lower bound of $\Omega(n^{-\d/2})$ on the stripping number, which is within a factor of $\log n$ of the bound in Theorem~\ref{mt}(a).
-For the upper bound: Lemma~\ref{llt1} bounds the rate at which $L_t$ decreases and so implies that it drops to zero quickly; of course, when $L_t=0$ then the stripping process has ended.
+This implies that Phase 2 requires many iterations; specifically, it yields a lower bound of $\Omega(n^{-\d/2})$ on the stripping number, which is within a factor of $\log n$ of the bound in Theorem~\ref{mt}(a) \fix{(see subsection~\ref{s.mtlb} for details)}.
+For the upper bound: Lemma~\ref{llt1} bounds the rate at which $L_t$ decreases and so implies that it drops to zero quickly; of course, when $L_t=0$ then the stripping process has ended \fix{(see subsection~\ref{s.mtub} for details)}.